Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

     ![Alt text](GitHubNugetPackagesDetails.png)

-* The current CI scripts are run directly on Github Enterprise Cloud.
-We can also setup a self hosted runner on a local machine and run the CI scripts on the local machine.
-This is useful when we want to run the CI scripts on a local machine and publish the packages to a Github nuget packages server.
+9. **Running Locally**: The current CI scripts run directly on Github Enterprise Cloud.
+We can also set up a self-hosted runner on a local machine and run the CI scripts on the local machine.
+This is useful when we want to run the CI scripts on a local machine and publish the packages to a Github Nuget packages server.

-* We have a limit of 50000 minutes in Sensata Global Mechanization Github Organization per month.
-At current levels we might not reach the limit.
-But during first few months we will keep monitoring and we can setup a self hosted runner on a local machine and run the CI scripts on the local machine and publish the packages to a Github nuget packages server.
+10. **Monitoring Usage**: We have a limit of 50000 minutes in Sensata Global Mechanization Github Organization per month.
+At current levels, we might not reach the limit.
+But during the first few months, we will keep monitoring and we can set up a self-hosted runner on a local machine and run the CI scripts on the local machine and publish the packages to a Github Nuget packages server if needed.

-* CI scripts can also be used to perform unit testings on our repositories.
+11. **Further Possibilities**: CI scripts can also be used to perform unit testings on our repositories.
 Team members can explore and come up with suggestions as we progress further.